roadwarriorslive/Pipulate/README.md

 all the interesting work is) to agency-side (where all the PowerPoints are).
 I was the SEO for Apple, Kraft, JCPenney, and was even at the top of the Empire State Building as the SEO for SAP for awhile, tackling some of the industry's biggest challenges.
-My SEO Kung Fu was good, but this was (and is always) an industry in flux.
+My SEO Kung Fu has always been good, but SEO is always an industry in flux.
 Assume nothing.
 Be proactive.
 Nobody should be waiting for RankBrain to gradually get smarter and stop rewarding our sites by 100 1% increments.
 We should be getting out ahead of Google, and change the cat-and-mouse game into a human domesticating the cat game.
-Us nextgen SEOs are raising Google like a child and need to start thinking about it that way.
+Us nextgen SEOs are interacting with Google as it grows like a child, and need to start thinking about it that way.

 As a father of a 5 year-old, I am beginning to recognize the process of watching an thing gradually develop, and in-turn become something that itself